Quenched Kitaev Chain: Analogous model of Gravitational Collapse: Introduction

-The study to understand a definite connection between quantum mechanics and statistical mechanics --- two mighty frameworks in physics --- is an area which has actively received attention for many years.
+In recent years the relaxation of such atomic chains has received attention as these can now be experimentally measured in cold atom experiments~\cite{2007-Lewenstein.etal-AP}.
 Large enough systems left on their own, over large times seem to settle into a thermodynamic configuration.
-However, the ideas of thermalization and unitary evolution of the unnderlyinng quantum theory do not go hand in hand ~\cite{mcclintock2010chaos}.
+However, the ideas of thermalization and unitary evolution of the unnderlyinng quantum theory do not go hand in hand ~\cite{maldacena2016bound}.
 A quantum evolution keeps a pure state as pure throughout, whereas thermalization demands a {\it mixed state description}.
 The initial contributions to resolve this apparent conflict in this area came in the 1920's from von Neumann about thermalization in isolated many-body quantum systems, proposing that demand on thermalization on large systems may be relaxed to the demand that only the expectation values of macroscopic observables need to thermalize ~\cite{neumann1929beweis,von1956probabilistic}.
 Thus, for large enough systems the late time expectations should closely resemble those of a thermalized system, and that is about it!
 The system then {\it thermalizes without really thermalizing} \footnote{The actual information that the system has not thermalized will be reflected in correlators and not in expectations.}.

 However the problem of explicit verification of this idea remained dormant for nearly eight decades because of the analytical complexity; as the thermalization is supposed to work for {\it large systems} and the Hilbert space dimension increases exponentially as the number of degrees of freedom increases, making the analytic handling almost intractable.